dchwy/insurance-website/README.md

 password = "your_mysql_password"
 database = "insurance_db"
 ```
-Replace "your_mysql_password" with your actual MySQL root password
+Replace "your_mysql_password" with your actual MySQL root password,

 Name our database in SQL insurance_db